Maine Woman Confronts Racist Man About Using The N-Word

-Category: World Politics Hits: 8It's so great to see this Maine woman stand up to this man for using the N-word.
+Category: World Politics Hits: 9It's so great to see this Maine woman stand up to this man for using the N-word.
 "Hey man, I heard your conversation, and you may want to have an openly racist conversation in a more private place," she tells him.
 "You don't like the N word?" he replies.
 She tells him it's not appropriate, it's a slur.
 "Why do you need to use the N-word?" she continues to ask, again and again as he comes up with various excuses.
 Listen to how calmly she rebuts them.
 "Because I can," he finally says.
 That's right.
 Because a white man believes he can do whatever he wants.
 Part 2 @mind_body_voice PART 2: Guy white throwing the N word around like Pom poms. #racism #standup #answerthequestion ♬ original sound - Shannon Thurston

 Read more https://crooksandliars.com/2021/02/maine-woman-confronts-racist-man-about